-In this first post, I intend to clear the air and set the record straight about just what poker really is and its power to build relationships — i.e., a smart way for you to find the help you need for your startup.
+In this first post, I intend to clear the air and set the record straight about just what poker really is and its power to build relationships — i.e., an unparalleled way for you to find the help you need for your startup.

 Finally, for those inclined, the third post will provide a founders roadmap to poker.